imsuperb/Play-Kubernetes/TESTING.md

 ## Overview

-This document describes the comprehensive test suite and improvements made to the App22 FastAPI application.
+This document describes the comprehensive test suite and improvements made to the playApp FastAPI application.

 ## Test Structure